Passer au contenu

 2. Slowly descend until your elbows form a 90° angle.

-4. Keep your legs slightly crossed to stabilize the movement.
+4. Keep your legs slightly crossed to help stabilize the movement.

 5. Inhale on descent, exhale on ascent.